Find Grad Schools

 139 Yearly Graduations

 Angelo State University comes in at #9 on our list of the most popular colleges offering master's degrees in student counseling.
 Roughly 10,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,495 per year, while in-state graduate students, on average, pay $4,181 per year.
-The student counseling program at Angelo State University awarded 139 master's degrees during the 2020-2021 school year.
-Of these students, 93% were women and 42% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 139 people received their master's degree in student counseling from Angelo State.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #10